DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

 The [XAF Reports module](https://docs.devexpress.com/eXpressAppFramework/113591/shape-export-print-data/reports/reports-v2-module-overview?p=netframework) is a [Universal Subscription](https://www.devexpress.com/subscriptions/universal.xml) feature that you can use to easily integrate [DevExpress Reports](https://www.devexpress.com/subscriptions/reporting/) into your backend Web API service.
 Skip this step if you are using the Web API service as a part of the _DevExpress .NET App Security Library_ & Web API service free offer.

-Follow the steps bellow to create and initialize a report:
+Follow the steps below to create and initialize a report:

-1. Add the Report component using the Visual Studio New Item wizard.
+1. Add a DevExpress Report component using the Visual Studio's New Item wizard.
-2. Drag and drop a CollectionDataSource component from the Visual Studio toolbox and change its ObjectTypeName to `WebAPI.BusinessObjects.Post`.
+2. Drag and drop a `CollectionDataSource` component from the Visual Studio toolbox and change its `ObjectTypeName` to `WebAPI.BusinessObjects.Post`.
 3. Drag & drop all discovered fields from the Field List window onto the Report details surface.

    ![](../../images/MAUI/ReportDesigner.png)
-4. Use a predefined reports updater to initialize the report (Module.cs).
+4. Use a predefined reports updater to initialize the report.

+_Module.cs_:
    ```cs
    public override IEnumerable<ModuleUpdater> GetModuleUpdaters(IObjectSpace objectSpace, Version versionFromDB) {
         var predefinedReportsUpdater = new PredefinedReportsUpdater(Application, objectSpace, versionFromDB);